-There is a requirement for the Exams Office(r) to hold exams-related information on candidates taking external examinations.
+There is a requirement for the Guildhouse School (ACE Coordinator) to hold exams-related information on candidates taking external examinations.
 For further details on the type of information held please refer to Section 5 - Candidate information, audit and protection measures.